rolodato/api-docs/source/includes/_users.md

 }
 ```

-Organizations contain many Users.
-Each user corresponds to an account signed up
+`Organization`s contain many `User`s.
+Each `User` corresponds to an account signed up
 with the current FOSSA instance.
-All user endpoints are available at
-`/api/users`.

 ## List Users